 Comparing existing models

 Comparing the current options, Samsung’s QLEDs deliver a brighter and punchier picture than OLED TVs.
-That said, while not as bright, OLED TVs offer a better colour contrast and wider viewing angles.
+That said, while not as bright, OLED TVs offer better colour contrast and wider viewing angles.

 The same is true for all of Samsung’s QLEDs.
 Each model has its own particular quirks and positives.
 So, you’ll want to compare models based on real-world experiences and not solely on technical information.

-Don’t buy without testing models in person
+Don’t buy without testing different models of TV in person